coffee4craig/coffee-4-craig-website/src/pages/about-us/index.md

     image: /img/about-hero.jpg
   title: About Us
 leadText: >-
-  The Manchester drop-in is an <span class="lead-text__text--highlighted style="color: #2db88e">evening and weekend service</span>, offering hot meals, showers and medical support to the city’s homeless community
+  The Manchester drop-in is an <span class="lead-text__text--highlighted" style="color: #2db88e">evening and weekend service</span>, offering hot meals, showers and medical support to the city’s homeless community
 addressMap: